decarv/decarv/README.md

 I hold a Bachelor's degree in Computer Science from the [University of São Paulo](https://en.wikipedia.org/wiki/University_of_S%C3%A3o_Paulo) (2020 - 2023).

-I am currently contributing to the [pgagroal project, as part of Google Summer of Code 2024](https://github.com/agroal/pgagroal/discussions/442).
+In 2024, I contributed to the [pgagroal project, as part of Google Summer of Code](https://github.com/agroal/pgagroal/discussions/442).